DavidEaton/Menominee/CodeStandards.md

 The Domain Model is the heart of our software, the place for all domain logic and knowledge that make up the competitive advantage of our company.
 This is where we focus most of our efforts, keeping it fully encapsulated, covered well by tests, and refactored as often as needed to adapt to changing requirements.
 It’s the space where we are sure that all data remains consistent and no invariants are violated.
 We adhere to the Always-Valid Domain Model philosophy.
 ## <a href="https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-model-layer-validations">Design validation into the domain model layer</a>
 In DDD, validation rules can be thought as invariants.
 The main responsibility of an aggregate is to enforce invariants across state changes for all the entities within that aggregate.
-For example, the Organization domain aggregate class enforces the business rule, "Organization must have a Name", via the Organization.Create factory method.
+For example, the Business domain aggregate class enforces the business rule, "Business must have a Name", via the Business.Create factory method.
 Each domain class enforces its invariants in its Create factory method.
 ### Implement validations in the domain model layer
 Validations are implemented in domain entity constructors or in methods that can update the entity.